WakeTechBrandon/tech-portfolio/website/blog/2022-12-5-Overwatch-2-Gameplay-Hero-Doomfist-Philosophy.md

 - Move Power Block to the backward input
 - Power Block now "Parries" which mitigates 100% frontal damage and reflects certain attacks for the first 0.7 seconds.
+  - Power Parry successfully blocking 100 damage will end the current Power Block, granting Empowered Punch, and delay Power Parry's cooldown for 2 seconds.
+    - Power Block must be activated again by letting go and then holding the backward input again.
+If Power Block is not reactivated within the 2 second window then Power parry will go on cooldown.
-- Power Parry successfully blocking 75 damage, or reflecting a "Melee Projectile" ends the current Power Block and resets the cooldown (Duration cuts in half for each success until 0.0166 seconds.
-Duration is reset after 3 seconds without Power Blocking or Power Parry fails))
+  - Reflecting a "Melee Projectile" ends the current Power Block and delays the cooldown for Power Parry for 2 seconds.
+  - Power Parry Duration cuts in half for each success until 0.0166 seconds.
+Duration is reset when Power Parry goes on cooldown.
   - Power Parry has a 0.5 seconds reflect cast time (Doom catches Hog\'s hook and pulls him, catches Orisa\'s Javelin and throws it, catches Queen\'s Jagged Blade and throws it)
+    - Reflect cast-time is performed during Power Parry's duration.
+So Cooldown is delayed for 2 seconds AFTER performing the reflect.
-- Power Block mitigates 10% frontal damage after being held for 0.7 seconds.
+- Power Block instead mitigates 10% frontal damage after being held for 0.7 seconds.
 - Power Block now extends around Doom's sides (More forgiving and consistent mitigation, Less forgiving back exposure)
+- Power Block removes line-of-sight for players behind Doomfist during Power Block.
+- Power Block now body-blocks damage from attacks.
+  - Ashe's Bob, and Torbjorn's turret can no longer shoot through Doomfist while Power Blocking.
+(Likely a bug regardless, When targeting other players; turrets will fire bullets that pass through Doomfist.
+This will no longer be the case.)
+  - Rein will shatter Doomfist, but his shatter will be body-blocked for players behind Doom.
+  - D.Va's Self-Destruct ultimate will be body-blocked by Doomfist during Power Block.
+- Power Block now reduces damage from sticky bombs.
+- Power Block now reduces damage from all Damage-Over-Time effects.
-- Power Block has no cooldown, but Power Parry is always put on cooldown for 3 seconds after releasing input.
+- Power Block has no cooldown, but Power Parry's cooldown is paused until releasing the input.
-- Current Power Block on damaged effects are only played during Power Parry.
+- Current Power Block on damaged effects are only played during Power Parry, but he will always perform the animation of covering his head-hitbox.

+Uppercut combined with Seismic Slam and Power Block moved to a different input creates an opening for a new ability for Doomfist.
+This third ability should harken back to the fighting game genre, open Doomfist's gameplay kit up to a more diverse combo set, and most importantly be an offensive related ability that activates his passive for more survivability.

+###### (New Ability) Hurricane Kick
+I would rather not insert my own creative abilities into Doomfist's kit, but the combination of the inclusion of Uppercut into the execution of Seismic Slam, and the removal of Power Block from a traditional ability input leaves a gapping hole to be filled by a third ability to combo with.
+Seismic Slam potentially can have a cooldown as long as 12 seconds with the two seperate functions of it adding 6 seconds a piece to the cooldown; leaving Doomfist with a significant amount of downtime.
+This ability also suggests more toward Doom's martial arts capability as opposed to flashy technology creating massive AoE attacks.

+> Hadoken, Shoryuken, Tatsumaki Senpuu Kyaku, otherwise known as Fireball, Dragon Punch, and Hurricane Kick, are easily the three most known moves in fighting game history, and as such, neither can be said to take precedence over the rest.
+These moves, comprising the toolset of Ryu and Ken from Street Fighter II, are what most current day fighting game move-sets are based around.
+They defined the projectile, the reversal, and expansion/pressure move, so much so, that the motions used to execute these moves have been codified as “Fireball” and “Dragon Punch” motions.
+If it weren’t for these three moves, we wouldn’t have fighting games to play in the first place. [^5]

+> The practitioner jumps and, while in the air, rotates their legs, kicking the opponent 1~3 times depending on button pressed.
+It is usually performed by moving the joystick or D-pad a quarter circle backwards the opponent from the down position, then pressing a kick button.
+The Tatsumaki, in some games, will lift the user high enough to fly over projectiles, such as the Hadoken, Sonic Boom, Soul Spark and Yoga Fire. [^6]

+*Doomfist leaps up and launches up to 3 consecutive kicks forward, maintaining altitude.*
+- Aim type: Melee
+- 25 damage (75 maximum)
+- Duration: 0.5 seconds (1.5 maximum)
+  - 0.208 seconds (dealing damage) (Reinhardt Swing for referrence)
+- Cooldown: 8 seconds
+- Stops current momentum
+- Applies self-movement in camera direction (each kick)
+- Ignores gravity for duration
+- Can perform a single Primary fire between kicks
+- Knocksback enemies toward next kick
+- Activates Passive with each unique enemy hit during duration (Landing 3 kicks on a single target only grants 30 Overhealth)

+This is not an ability that I am particularly proud of (Blizzard likely isn't looking to bloat Doomfist's kit with a ton of different abilities), but this seemed like a preferable route to maintain the removal of Uppercut as a seperate ability and also refrain from removing any of Doomfist's current abilities.
+This also gives an additional tool for Doomfist in his Combo set

 ###### Meteor Strike
 This has been the hardest part of Doomfist's kit to rethink for a better fit for him in his new Tank role.
 Meteor Strike has been a long standing joke of an ultimate  (ult) ability; boasting a high damage center, but a significant fall-off damage toward the edges.
-Initially, this ult landed too quickly resulting in "free" kills against no-mobility supports, but as the landing speed slowed and cooldown reduction effects were added, the ultimate slowly became a "tempo" ability that was reserved as a "get-out-of-jail card" that allowed Doomfist to expand all his abilities and then choose to escape the fight or stay with renewed cooldowns (And maybe recieve a kill).
+Initially, this ult landed too quickly resulting in "free" kills against no-mobility supports, but as the landing speed slowed and cooldown reduction effects were added, the ultimate slowly became a "tempo" ability that was reserved as a "get-out-of-jail card" that allowed Doomfist to expend all his abilities and then choose to escape the fight or stay with renewed cooldowns (And maybe recieve a kill).
 Tankfist has tacked on a slow effect while not changing anything else about the ability.
 Removing the ability from being tied to the ultimate allows it to be weaker overall (although more niche to obtain) but create a miniture arena cut-off from most enemies.
 Creates division in the enemy team, sets up walls for potential punch wall slams and a relatively safe opening to potentially use his new ultimate without getting cancelled.

 Functionality Changes:
 - This ability has been moved to a Fully-Charged Empowered Mid-Air Downward Punch.
 - Creates a ring of debris (functions similar to Mei's Ice Wall) that is jump height (must be climbed over, too high to Hook or Javelin Doomfist inside.), and has a radius around the total area affected.
+  - Debris Health:
+    - 80 per pillar
+    - 12 pillars
+  - Debris lasts up to 5 seconds
 - Now Pins heros underneath Doomfist (intended for Mid-Air opponents)
 - Ability Cooldown reduction removed.
 - No longer considered an ultimate
+- No longer grants an Empowered Punch upon landing
 - No longer has a cast time
-- Continues until landed, death, or maintaining the same location for at least 0.5 seconds.
+- Functions similarly to Wrecking Ball's Piledriver (Charge time replaces cast time)
 - Enemies are now grounded instead of slowed

 Statistic Changes:
+- Enemies are knocked down for 0.75 seconds (Fully-charged-punch wall-slam stun time)
 - Enemies are grounded for 4 seconds.
 - Enemies in the Inner Ring are knocked down for 0.75 seconds.
 - Damage:
-  - Inner Ring: 120
+  - Inner Ring: 160 (Empowered-Punch Fully-Charged plus wall-slam damage)
-  - Outer Ring: 60
+  - Outer Ring: 80
 - Falloff range: 2 - 8 meters.
 - Area-Of-Effect:
   - Inner Ring: 2 meters